TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 cd kafka-plaform-example
 ```

-Now let's initialize the current directory to use a Modern Data Analytics Platform Stack.
+Now let's initialize the current directory to use the Modern Data Analytics Platform Stack.

-We specify the concreate platform stack `trivadis/mdp-stack` to use as well as the stack version `1.2.0` (the current version of this platform stack).
+We specify the platform stack name `trivadis/mdp-stack` to use as well as the stack version `1.2.0` (the current version of this platform stack).

 With the `-n` option we give the platform a meaningful name.

 ```
-platys init -n kafka-platform -sn trivadis/data-platform-stack -sv 1.2.0-preview
+platys init -n kafka-platform -sn trivadis/mdp-stack -sv 1.2.0-preview
 ```

 This generates a `config.yml` file, if it does not exist already, with all the services which can be configured for the platform.

 ## Step 2: Configure the platform

-Now we have to configure the platform, using the `config.yml` file which have been created by the `init` command above.
+Now we can configure the platform, using the `config.yml` file which has been created by the `init` command above.

 In an editor (i.e. `nano`) open this configuration file.